Amar-Mahdy/Netflix-App/README.md

 ### About

-this is an application using an Api to fetch data about filems and shwing this data in ordered way according to the genres of each films mimicking netflix app
+this is an application using an Api to fetch data about filems and showing this data in ordered way according to the genres of each films mimicking netflix app

 ### How to demo the App?